mighty-gerbils/gerbil/doc/tutorials/httpd.md

 In the above example:

 - Replace `my-server website` with an appropriate description.
-- Replace `/path/to/gerbil/home` with the appropriate GERBIL_HOME environment path.
 - Replace `/srv/my-server` with an appropriate working directory, possibly the directory of your project on the server.
 - Replace `/srv/my-server/my-server` with the path to your compiled Gerbil binary.
 - Replace `web` with an existing user and group (as created with `useradd`).
 Systemd will run your server with the privileges of this user.
 Note that this user must have read and execute privileges for your binary and workingDirectory.